 This website gives a bit of information about the Dungannon Heritage Preserve/Wildlife Management Area.
 It is located off Highway 162 between Rantowles and Hollywood.

-Coming from Charleston look for the entrance and this sign on the left about five minutes after getting on 162 from Highway 17.
+Coming from Charleston look for the entrance and this sign on the right (and pictured right) about five minutes after getting on 162 from Highway 17.

 |Wood Stork empty nesters|

 The Wood Stork rookery that I feature in the video is, unfortunately, closed to the public.

 It is about a 2.5 mile trek to reach the boardwalk.
 It extends over a marsh with cypress and tupelo trees that for years has been the springtime homes to the large wading birds as they nest and repopulate their once threatened and endangered numbers.

 I call this the Unwelcoming Committee!
 Dungannon's main blue trail takes you near several homesites.
 These howling hound dogs at least let you know you're going the right away if you prefer staying on the main trail versus some of the preserves smaller ones that intersect the nearly 700 acres.

 Thank goodness this fence is high and strong!

 But of course the weather can change that.
 On this early March day, the temperature, in the low 60s, was ideal and skies were clear.